 Hopefully, one of these tips cleared up your Xbox One controller problem.
 Whether your controller won’t connect, keeps disconnecting, or just won’t turn on, something here should get you back in the game.

 If the controller works fine, but feels limiting when you’re playing fighting games, you might want to consider getting an arcade stick for more precision.
 Pick from these top arcade sticks for Xbox One gaming.
+And try these troubleshooting tips if you have a problem with the Xbox Game Bar.

 For more advice on getting the most out of your current games console, check out Xbox One settings every player should know.